matiasarturo/Redpack_Terraform/README.md

-# Terraform AWS SFTP Infrastructure
+# Terraform AWS SFTP Infrastructure Redpack

 This Terraform project provisions an SFTP server over AWS Transfer Family, integrated with Amazon S3 and managed via a Route 53 Hosted Zone.
 It is designed with a modular approach for clarity, scalability, and reuse.